awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

       Drag the :file:`awsconfiguration.json` into the Xcode Project Navigator folder containing :file:`Info.plist`.
 Choose :guilabel:`Copy items` and :guilabel:`Create groups` in the options dialog.

-Add the SDK to your App
+Add the SDK to Your App
 -----------------------

 .. container:: option